rininsylvester/rininsylvester/README.md

 🧠 About Me

-🎓 PG in Information Communication Technology with a killer GPA of 3.94 and B.E Computer Science and Engineering
+🎓 PG in Information Communication Technology and B.E Computer Science and Engineering

 📍 Based in Chennai  , formerly Dryden , Canada 🍁